-Our travel intelligence network's latest budget mapping, compiled across three traveler profiles—backpacker, mid-range, and luxury—exposes cost gradients that defy conventional wisdom about regional affordability.
-The data does not explain the cause of these disparities, but the numbers demand attention from anyone pricing itineraries or forecasting destination demand.
+Our travel intelligence network's latest budget mapping, compiled across three traveler profiles, backpacker, mid-range, and luxury, exposes cost gradients that defy conventional wisdom about regional affordability.
+The data does not explain the cause of these disparities.
+But the numbers demand attention from anyone pricing itineraries or forecasting destination demand.

 The South Asian Sweet Spot: Pakistan and India Dominate the Bottom Tier

 South Asia emerges as the most concentrated zone of genuine budget travel, with six destinations in the bottom fifteen for backpacker costs.
-Lahore, Pakistan, sits at $4.00 minimum daily spend—just 25% above Damascus—while Islamabad reaches only $7.00.
+Lahore, Pakistan, sits at $4.00 minimum daily spend, just 25% above Damascus, while Islamabad reaches only $7.00.
 India's Chennai ($7.50) and Agra ($8.50) bracket Nepal's Pokhara ($7.20), creating a contiguous belt of sub-$10 daily survival costs.

 What distinguishes this region is not just the floor but the ceiling.
 Even at maximum backpacker spend, Lahore tops out at $12.00.
-Chennai's upper bound of $20.50 represents genuine comfort—private rooms, restaurant meals, local transport—at prices that wouldn't cover a hostel dormitory in Western Europe.
+Chennai's upper bound of $20.50 represents genuine comfort, private rooms, restaurant meals, local transport, at prices that wouldn't cover a hostel dormitory in Western Europe.
 The mid-range traveler in these cities operates on budgets that would shame a backpacker in Reykjavik: Islamabad's mid-range maximum of $105.00 is lower than Iceland's capital's minimum backpacker threshold of $80.00.

 The data shows Myanmar's Yangon ($6.50) and Bago ($7.00) competing with South Asian prices, suggesting Southeast Asia's traditional dominance in budget travel has migrated westward.
-Thailand's Mae Sot ($7.00) holds the line, but the region's former cheap capitals have been priced out of the bottom tier.
+Thailand's Mae Sot ($7.00) holds the line.
+But the region's former cheap capitals have been priced out of the bottom tier.

 The Data Void: What Sudan's Missing Numbers Reveal

 Sudan presents a unique case in our dataset: $6.00 to $20.00 for backpackers, with zero data for mid-range and luxury segments.
 This absence speaks louder than any figure.
-Our panel found insufficient inventory—hotels, restaurants, transport options—to calculate meaningful averages for travelers spending above $20 daily.
+Our panel found insufficient inventory, hotels, restaurants, transport options, to calculate meaningful averages for travelers spending above $20 daily.

 This is not anomalous.
 It reflects a broader pattern across fragile states where tourism infrastructure has degraded or never developed.
 The $20 ceiling effectively is a hard cap: spend more, and you enter a zone of undefined quality and availability.
 For travel planners, this creates a binary choice: embrace extreme budget constraints or exclude the destination entirely.